 Each home has a different layout, your HVAC system location and how its thermostat wire is run will vary.
 So installation of a C-wire is probably best performed by a professional.
 Especially if you are not comfortable with drilling; opening holes in your walls; fishing and connecting electrical wires to your HVAC system.

 Lyric T5’s manual states you can set up the thermostat by using its touch screen.
 This is true, but you cannot get WiFi without the Lyric App.
 Therefore, our recommendation is to download the Lyric App on your mobile device.
 Create a Lyric account and set up the Lyric T5 that way.

-The communication between the App and thermostat was out of sync during our initial setup for some unkown reason.
+The communication between the App and thermostat was out of sync during our initial setup for some unknown reason.
 We later determined there is a disconnect between messages shown on Lyric T5’s screen and the Lyric App.
-What could have been a 5 minute setup turned into a half an hour battle with error messages.
+What could have been a 5-minute setup turned into a half an hour battle with error messages.
 It was frustrating but we got it going in the end.
 The best tip we can offer if you were to encounter this situation is to follow the message on the thermostat screen rather than the App itself.

-Once the initial setup is done, you need to decide whether you want use regular scheduling or Geofence.
+Once the initial setup is done, you need to decide whether you want to use regular scheduling or Geofence.
 In our pursuit of automated home temperature control for everyone at our place, we choose Geofence.
 Setting up Lyric T5’s Geofence is easy.
 You simply need to input 3 desired temperatures: home, away and sleep.
 To setup sleep mode, you need to enter your bedtime and time you wake up.
 Honeywell calls its Geofence feature with sleep setting as Smart Schedule.
 After setting up the Smart Schedule, Lyric T5 practically requires no more input from its user.